Your crime has been reported

 - It was more reasonable to flee in Daggerfall - criminal records only applied within a given province, and decreased over time, so if you committed a crime in, say, Daggerfall and managed to flee, you could simply hang around in Wayrest until you no longer were seen as Pond Scum in the province of Daggerfall.

 - Skyrim manages to avoid some of the previous problems with the city guards.
 While they'll still chase you down and try to arrest you, you can still attempt to flee, as each of the holds (read: city/provinces) tracks crime separately.
 Kill a man in Riften, and the guards in Whiterun won't care.
 Also, if you commit a crime and leave the city, the guards will remember you; an overt crime that earns a bounty will cause them to arrest on sight, while a covert crime like thieving (without getting caught) will periodically result in a guard who will comment "Wait a minute, I know you...."
-If you stop to talk to said guard, he'll realize you're apparently behind that theft and try to arrest you.
+If you stop to talk to said guard, he'll realize you're apparently behind the theft or other crime and try to arrest you.

 - Let's get the joke out of the way now.
 Shooting a city guard in the knee with your bow does count as a crime.

 - If you are the Thane in a hold, you can sometimes get guards to look the other way in regards to some of your crimes, but you can only do this once.
 If you've done enough jobs to get Thieves' Guild influence in the hold, you can bribe a guard for half your bounty to make the problem go away.